abdelyahya/SalesforceIndustriesTools/README.md

 3. Follow the individual README files for instructions on how to use each tool.

-## Contribution Guidelines

-We welcome contributions from the Salesforce Industries community.
-If you'd like to contribute:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature-branch-name`).
-3. Make your changes.
-4. Push your changes to the branch (`git push origin feature-branch-name`).
-5. Create a Pull Request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.